dougbutner/universal-consciousness/README.md

 # Content Credits
-Entities TReb Bor yit-NE and Aridif channeled by [Rob Gauthier](https://www.etwhisperer.com/) provided all of the information on Matricies, and all of the information on densities above the seventh. )individu
+Entities TReb Bor yit-NE and Aridif channeled by [Rob Gauthier](https://www.etwhisperer.com/) provided all of the information on Matricies, and all of the information on densities above the seventh, and some of lower density information also.
+(Specific source information in lessons)

+The